-1 Identification of the 2 De eclaration of data 3 Verificati on of data product 2.1 Activity and responsibility 2.2 Data to declare 3.1 Validation 3.2 Reconciliation 3.4 Forest inventory in recovery plans.
-Identification of remnants of trees included under a prior harvesting licence.
+1 Identification of the 2 De claration of data 3 Verificati on of data product 2.1 Activity and responsibility 2.2 Data to declare 3.1 Validation 3.2 Reconciliation in recovery real plans. ind lentification of emnants of trees acluded under a prior arvesting licence.
 The holder of a prior harvesting licence submits the recovery plan application to the ICF.
-The recovery plan's forest inventory includes: - geographical location of the area corresponding to the prior licence, - estimated volume of products to be extracted, and - species.
+The recovery plan's forest inventory includes: geographical location of the area corresponding to the prior licence, estimated volume of products to be extracted, and species.
 The ICF field inspection is compared against the information in the recovery plan application to check: (1) Justified cause for recovery.
 (2) Geographical location of the area corresponding to the prior licence.
 (3) Estimated volume of products to be extracted.
 (4) Species.
 The ICF reconciles the data of the recovery plan application with the data of the prior harvesting licence.

-- Recovery plan: authorisation to harvest remnants of trees or by-products resulting from the following authorisations: AOP, AFP, plantation certificates and rescue plans.
+Observations: - Recovery plan: author prisation to harvest remna nts of trees or by-products result ting from the following authorisations: AOP AFP. plantation certificates and rescue plans.

-1 Identification of the 2 De eclaration of data 3 Verificati on of data product 2.1 Activity and responsibility 2.2 Data to declare 3.1 Validation 3.2 Reconciliation 3.5 Forest inventory for harvesting of forest plantations certified by the ICF Total inventory of trees to be felled in the certified plantation by species.
+1 Identification of the eclaration of data 3 Verificati on of data product 2.1 Activity and responsibility 2.2 Data to declare 3.1 Validation 3.2 Reconciliation 3.5 Forest inventory for harvesting of forest plantations certified by the ICF Total inventory of trees to be felled in the certified plantation by species.
 Each tree to be felled is identified by painted marks on the foot and trunk.
 The holder of the forest plantation certificate submits the forest inventory in the harvesting application sent to the ICF.
-The forest inventory for the certified plantation includes: - geographical location of the certified plantation, - quantity of trees to be felled by species, and - volume to extract by species.
+The forest inventory for the certified plantation includes: geographical location of the certified plantation, quantity of trees to be felled by species, and volume to extract by species.
 The ICF field inspection is compared against the information in the certified plantation harvesting application to check: (1) Certificate type.
 (2) Marking of the boundaries of the certified plantation.
 (3) Trees to be felled by species.
 (4) Volume to extract by species.
 The ICF reconciles the information in the application submitted with the information on the approved forest plantation certificate.

-- Two types of plantation certificate exist: CPROTE (for protection) and CPLANTA (for harvesting). - Annex VIII includes a supplementary measure to regulate harvesting in certified plantations.
+Observations: - Two types of plan tation certificate exist: CPR OTE (for protection) and CPLA NTA (for harvesting).
+V I I e to regulate harvesting in certifi

-1 Identification of the 2 De eclaration of data 3 Verificati on of data product 2.1 Activity and responsibility 2.2 Data to declare 3.1 Validation 3.2 Reconciliation 4 .
+1 Identification of the 2 De eclaration of data 3 Verificati on of data product 2.1 Activity and responsibility 2.2 Data to declare 3.1 Validation 3.2 Reconciliation 4.
 Harvesting of trees, production of saw-logs and stockpiling in the forest or in collection centres Marking of the boundaries of the harvesting site and details of the trees to be felled in the harvesting application.
 The holder of the AOP, AFP, rescue plan, recovery plan or forest plantation certificate submits the harvesting application to the ICF.
-The harvesting application includes: - geographical location of the site - number of trees to fell, - volume to extract, - road network, and - location of stockpiles or collection centres.
+The harvesting application includes: geographical location of the site number of trees to fell, volume to extract, road network, and location of stockpiles or collection centres.
 The ICF field inspection is compared against the information submitted in the harvesting application to check: (1) Geographical location of the harvesting site.
 (2) Road network.
 (3) Location of stockpiles or collection centres.
 (4) Sampling of trees felled (stumps).
 The ICF progressively reconciles the volume harvested with the volume authorised according to the transport permits reported using the reconciliation tools provided by the Timber Traceability IT System (SIRMA).